 You also need to dress appropriately for the activities you are undertaking.
 Beyond city sightseeing in Muscat, you can expect an Oman itinerary to be packed with outdoor adventures from boat rides to wadi hikes and sinkholes, exploring forts and historical towns to wandering local markets – see more itinerary ideas here!

 With this in mind, practical outdoorsy clothing is the best bet for women to wear to Oman.
 Think about packing:

 - Long dresses for evening wear

 - A sarong or wrap for throwing over any pool or beachwear

 - Hat & sunglasses

-To remain respectful, some basic wardrobe choices to bear in mind:
+To remain respectful, here are some basic wardrobe choices to bear in mind:

-- Stick with breathable materials, avoid transparent or clingy
+- Stick with breathable materials, avoid anything transparent or too clingy

 - Aim to cover knees and shoulders

 - Do not show excess cleavage, and make sure underwear is covered